nismod/nismod.github.io/docs/smif-prerequisites.md

 These files hold a list of interventions for which the build date is before the start year of the model time horizon.
-This enables `smif` to construct the initial systems in the simulation models.
+This enables `smif` to construct the initial systems in the simulation models and users to view, visualise and edit the initial systems in the smif GUI.

 | Attribute | Type | Example | Notes |
 | --- | --- | --- | --- |